dcunited001/dcunited001.github.io/_drafts/galactic-ethics-and-sciency-schtuffins.md

 ### Gravity Waves

+- variational calculus to resolve the meta-IVP problem of gravity
+  - where "meta-IVP" means that the initial state of spacetime affects how the masses interact with spacetime.
+  - can variational calculus help resolve general relativity proofs for non-pointlike masses? or is this already used?
+    - why is mass necessarily separate from the state of spacetime?
 - is there gravitational wave radiation? yes
 - gravity doesn't exert a spherical effect on spacetime (?)
+  - in other words, does gravity's distortion on spacetime propagate along the geodesic (i think it must)
   - we'll need to put multiple gravity wave detection devices in orbit around jupiter
     - this is useful in understanding how distortions in spacetime